It left no marks

 Further training

 Monash University offers a three-unit course for healthcare professionals that is designed to improve recognition and appropriate responses to adult disclosures of sexual violence.
 The course, Recognising and Responding to Sexual Violence in Adults, is delivered in online modules over the course of six weeks and covers NFS in the second training module.
-It is delivered by the Victorian Department of Forensic Medicine as Continuing Professional Development (CPD) training and accredited by multiple professional bodies, including the Royal Australian College of General Practitioners (RACGP) and the Australian College of Nursing (ACN). https://www.monash.edu/medicine/sphpm/study/professional-education/responding-to-sexual-violence
+It is delivered by the Victorian Institute of Forensic Medicine as Continuing Professional Development (CPD) training and accredited by multiple professional bodies, including the Royal Australian College of General Practitioners (RACGP) and the Australian College of Nursing (ACN). https://www.monash.edu/medicine/sphpm/study/professional-education/responding-to-sexual-violence

 Further reading